You are here: Home > Explore Cumbria > Brampton

 The low rolling hills conceal the outlying rural villages of Laversdale, Irthington, Walton, Lanercost, Talkin, Low Row, Hallbankgate and the former mining communities of Tindale and Midgeholme on the Pennines, whilst Gilsland, a spa town on the eastern edge of the county, straddles Cumbria and Northumberland.

-To the north is Hadrian’s Wall, a 75-mile (120 km) long fortification extending from the Solway Firth to Wallsend-on-Tyne that signified the northern frontier of the Roman Empire.
-Its strategically placed forts, fascinating milecastles, turrets and signal stations can be easily accessed by the Hadrian’s Wall bus (AD 122), which links to Hadrian’s Wall Path National Trail and Hadrian’s Cycleway.
+To the north is Hadrian’s Wall: stretching from Wallsend in the east to the Solway Firth in the west, it signified the northern frontier of the Roman Empire.
+Its strategically placed forts, fascinating milecastles, turrets and signal stations can be easily accessed from Brampton.

 The Fleece’s Oak Room bar and restaurant, serves a hearty menu of favourites for the entire family,…